vbprojects/miniprojects/README.md

 # miniprojects
-A collection of personal miniprojects
+A collection of personal miniprojects, feel free to contribute.